 Death of Animal

-- Medical evidence can be requested if evidence of cause of death is in doubt.
+- Medical evidence may be requested if cause of death is in doubt.